CSM

 To determine the best CMS for your small-scale business, you’ll need to evaluate several factors to find the system that is best suited for your business.

 1. Does the CMS offer an open-source platform?
 Open source is great because it means that you can view the source code and add to it.
 This allows developers to add extensions or plugins to the software to integrate outside tools, such as Salesforce.
-That way you can add tools to your CMS with a few clicks instead of relying on technical resources to build those integrations for you.

 2. How much coding is required to set up the website?
 Most startups lack IT resources or have very limited resources.
 Once you hire a developer to create your website template, do you have the means to pay that developer for minor updates later?
 If not, you want a CMS that offers you full control over the website once you have your custom template.